dheerajvats21/Java-Basics/JVM - Memory Management.md

 But how.
 Does it start from root Set and while traversing also scans old gen space ..??
 No..
 Uses Card tables.

-### 4) What Is a Cardtable and How Is It Used in Garbage Collection
+### 4) How choosing of live objects is made easy for Young Gen GC.......
+What Is a Cardtable and How Is It Used in Garbage Collection

 ![noImage](./img/LiveobjectsManagement1.png)